alshedivat/al-folio/_drafts/2021-05-25-interview.md

 ###  Describe the workplace where you’ll be most happy and productive

  I like workplaces that emphasize both autonomy and teamwork.
-I like collaborating with others and exchanging ideas, but I also want to have flexibility to work uninterrupted for some time.
+I like collaborating with others and exchanging ideas, but I also want to have `flexibility to work` uninterrupted for some time.

+ *Apreciate flexible hours*

+ *The only dream job I’ve always had was a job that keeps me busy, a job wherein I get to contribute to the company’s success.*

 <hr>

 ### What are your salary expectations?

+As of now, I haven’t thought much about it.
+I’m more focused on learning the requirements for this position that I am applying for.

-I’ve done some research on the average salaries for this type of role in my area and I think I would expect this role to pay between 3000 and 6000.
+*I’ve done some research on the average salaries for this type of role in my area and I think I would expect this role to pay between 3000 and 6000.
 But I think it depands on the number of working hours per month.
-Could you tell me the salary range you have in mind?
+Could you tell me the salary range you have in mind?*

 <hr>